mibur1/psy112/book/1_basics/3_resampling.md

 ## The data

 We will use a dataset you are already familiar with from last semester: The [Iris](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_iris.html) dataset which contains 150 samples from three species of the iris plant (iris setosa, iris virginica and iris versicolor).
-Four features were measured: the length and the width of the sepals and petals, in centimeters.
+The data contains four features: the length and the width of the sepals and petals (in centimeters).

 ```{code-cell}
 import seaborn as sns